nationalarchives/tdr-dev-documentation/manual/create-repo.md

 **If** the project contains a [dependabot supported package manager][supported-package-managers] then add a [dependabot config file][dependabot-config] to the `workflows` folder in the `.github` folder (create a .github folder if one doesn't exist).

-If the project doesn't contain a dependabot supported package manager then skip this step.
+If the project doesn't contain a dependabot supported package manager, then skip this step.

 ## 6. Choose the correct settings for the repo